You are located in service: ELN@RWTH (Electronic Lab Notebook)

 2. Adjusting Rights for Visibility and Write Permissions

-Another exit strategy involves explicitly setting the visibility and write permissions of entries for the team that is to be left.
+Another exit strategy involves explicitly setting the visibility and write permissions of entries for the team that will be left.
 In order for the entries to remain visible to the team even after the person's departure, the corresponding rights for all entries must be adjusted.
-This can be done by an admin as a collective action through the admin control center.
-This way, access to experiments and other entries for the team remains ensured without the person still being part of the team.
+This can be done by an admin as a collective action through the Admin Panel.
+This way, access to experiments and other entries for the team remains available without the person still being part of the team.

 3. Transferring Ownership or Duplicating Entries

 Another option is to transfer ownership of entries to another person in the team.
 Alternatively, relevant entries can be duplicated before removing the person from the team.
 Once a person has been removed from the team, their entries are no longer visible to that team, leading to uncertainty about who originally owned those entries.
-To avoid this, the name of the original creators can be included in the title of the entry or tagged behind it to make data origin more visible.
+To avoid this, the name of the original creators can be included in the title of the entry or added as a tag to make data origin more visible.

 4. Limiting Visibility of Entries

-- Deleting is only possible when the user does not own any entries and it deletes them from all teams.
+• Deleting is only possible when the user does not own any entries.
+This action deletes the user from all teams.

-- Removing the User from the team makes their entries inaccessible to others (including (Sys)Admins) unless other Users, Teams, or Groups are explicitly added in the permission settings.
+• Removing the user from the team makes their entries inaccessible to others (including (System-)Admins) unless other Users, Teams, or Groups are explicitly added in the permission settings.
 This may be reversed by adding them back to the team.

-- The User settings include a setting, in which a User can choose to view experiments, regardless of which team they are currently logged in to.
-This setting also allows them to access entries created in teams which they have been removed from if they are still able to log in to the ELN from in another team.
+• The User settings include a setting, in which a User can choose to view experiments, regardless of which team they are currently logged in to.
+This setting also allows them to access entries created in teams from which they have been removed, if they are still able to log in to the ELN from another team.
+They will not be able to edit them if the entries have been locked by an admin.